Jared Goff? John Wolford? Rams won’t say who will start at QB against Seahawks in wild-card game

 Among Wolford’s runs was a 13-yarder to pick up a third-and-10 and a 14-yarder on a third-and-five.

-Wolford’s total in one game was more than half of Goff’s 99 yards on 51 carries for the season (with a long of 10).
+Wolford’s total rushing in one game was more than half of Goff’s 99 yards on 51 carries for the season (with a long of 10).

 The Seahawks know all about how dangerous a running quarterback can be, having benefited from Wilson’s mobility for nine years.